GoogleFeud/ts-macros/README.md

 # ts-macros

 ts-macros is a custom typescript transformer which allows you to create function macros.
-This library is heavily inspired by Rust's `macro_rules!` macro.
+This library is heavily inspired by Rust's `macro_rules!` macro, and it's just as powerful!

 ## Basic usage